preeticancode/astro-with-me/README.md

 ### **Honorable mentions**
 I would like to take the opportunity to thank:
-- My mentor David Bowers for his feedback, advice, guidance and support.
+- My mentor Mitko Bachvarov for his feedback, advice, guidance and support.
+Also David Bowers for helping.
 - My husband Rajesh for his support, advice, help with testing, and for giving me some kids free time to work on my project.
 - To the lovely people on the Code Institute Slack for providing peer code reviews.
-- My friends and community memebers who are part of HIKE WITH ME.
 ***

 ### **References**
 Code institute Learning Materials

-Code Institute Walkthrough projec: Love Running.
+Code Institute Walkthrough projec: Love Maths

-My Mentors Project : Modern Buddhism
 ***